dj-sciops/utah_organoids/README.md

     ```bash
     pip install -e .
     ```
-1. Run the following to create `dj_local_config.json` file.
-When prompted, enter your username and password.
+1. To generate the `dj_local_config.json` file, execute the command below.
+Input your username and password when prompted:
     ```bash
     ./create_dj_config.sh
+    ```
+If you encounter permission denial, use the following command:
+    ```bash
+    chmod +x create_dj_config.sh
     ```

 ## Uploading Raw Data
 Please follow these steps to upload your raw data files: